antonynyt/head-md-oracle-of-suits/process/journal.md

 Douglas helped a lot with understanding P5JS and the canvas concept.
 This is really a new world and I should take the time to read [NatureOfCode](https://natureofcode.com/)  and learn trigonometry (again).

 PS: I read again some of my first personal logs.
 I already level up on some concepts/thoughts.
 Since i choose to make it public, hope Im not Oversharing.
 Infosec me would not agree with this (OSINT exists).
 This log is a security vulnerability.

+## first présentation (2025-11-06)
+Motivation: 7/10

+Group is going well.
+And we all presented our project to each other.
+I feel like some people got their hopes a bit crushed by the user tests.
+It was like a hard back to reality after putting effort and time on their concepts.

+I also understand how it's hard to give good feedback that make people progress.
+Giving good advices and not just critiques.
+Understand first, advise next.
+Imagine doing this for 10 people and they are all different profiles.
+A person that achieve to understand and master that level of communication is a .

+We got [feedback](./2025-11-06.md) from users.
+We need to do do do the da da da.
+When did i become lazy?

+PS: A wise green hobbit named yoda once said that to become a media design master “You must unlearn what you have learned.” (not the hard skills) and “Train yourself to let go of everything you fear to lose.” pas facile.

+"How to pitch" is still to improve and in english.